-If there was a list somewhere of iconic Southern recipes, somewhere near the top of that list would be Brunswick Stew.
-It is part-and-parcel of any Southern cook’s repertoire although its origins are somewhat murky.
+If there was a list somewhere of iconic Southern recipes, somewhere near the top of that list would be Old-Fashioned Brunswick Stew.
+It is part and parcel of any Southern cook’s repertoire although its origins are somewhat murky.

 Brunswick Stew has quite an interesting history involving a long-standing rivalry between two cities with the same name — Brunswick.
-Of course, Brunswick, Georgia, claims bragging rights to the delicious recipe as does Brunswick County, Virginia.
+Of course, the city of Brunswick, Georgia, claims bragging rights to the delicious recipe as does Brunswick County, Virginia.

 There just happens to be a large rusted pot sitting on top of a cement block on St. Simon’s Island in Georgia which the local residents claim to be the pot in which Brunswick stew was first made in 1898.

 There also happens to be another large iron pot in Brunswick, Virginia, sitting on a cement block that is claimed to be the pot used to cook the very first batch in “early colonial days.”
 It’s a friendly rivalry that has been going on for over a century.